ballerina-platform/ballerina-distribution/examples/graphql-service-basic-auth-ldap-user-store/graphql_service_basic_auth_ldap_user_store.md

 # GraphQL service - Basic authentication LDAP user store

 The `graphql:Service` can be secured with basic authentication and additionally, scopes can be added to enforce authorization.
 It validates the basic authentication token sent in the `Authorization` header with the LDAP server.
 This server stores the usernames and passwords for the authentication and the scopes for the authorization.
 To engage authentication, set the LDAP server configurations to the `ldapUserStoreConfig` field.
-To engage authorization, set scopes to the `scopes` field.
+To enable authorization, set the scopes to the `scopes` field.
 Both configurations must be given as part of the `@graphql:ServiceConfig` annotation.

+A `graphql:Error` response is sent to the client when the authentication or authorization fails.
+Use this to authenticate and authorize requests based on LDAP user stores.

 ::: code graphql_service_basic_auth_ldap_user_store.bal :::